loveyacper/Qedis/README.md

 ## Support module for write your own extensions
  Qedis supports module now, still in progress, much work to do.
  I added three commands(ldel, skeys, hgets) for demonstration.

+## Leveldb as backend
+ Leveldb can be configured as backend for Qedis cache.

 ## Full compatible with redis
  You can test Qedis with redis-cli, redis-benchmark, or use redis as master with Qedis as slave or conversely, it also can work with redis sentinel.